KalebSabo/Project-GRASP-repo/2 Concept/OnePage.md

 **Final title can change until Day 60

 **Logline**
-Awaken as the Astronaut to red strobbing lights, alarms screaming...there is a problem.
-How to solve it is up to you, through your companions, learned knowledge or previous dialogue.
-The atmosphere is fluid, from the starship to the surface of unknown planets, explore this fantastical world through a VNRPG experience.
+Awaken to red strobbing lights, alarms screaming...there is a problem.
+Wake up your companions? they might know something about it.
+Or, make your best attempt at solving the problem yourself and design the algorithm to solve it.
+From designing equations to exploring space to meeting new faces, from the starship to the surface of unknown planets, explore this fantastical world through a VNRPG experience.

 **Genre & Tone**
 Silent Protagonist x Soft/Loud mood swings